Oatly’s IPO health depends heavily on China

 This could be a problem if U.S. authorities crack down on Chinese-backed companies, as they have threatened to in the past.
 A geopolitical dispute could force China Resources to sell its shares or prevent it from holding board seats.
 That’s one of the reasons Oatly says it could seek a second listing in Hong Kong if its status as a U.S.-listed company had a “material adverse effect” on China Resources.

-A mooted $10 billion price tag would value Oatly at a frothy 24 times last year’s sales, even higher than plant-based rivals like $8.6 billion Beyond Meat.
+A mooted $10 billion price tag would value Oatly at a frothy 24 times last year’s sales, even higher than plant-based rivals like $8.6 billion Beyond Meat (BYND.O).
 New shareholders will have to decide whether, on balance, the company’s dependence on China is healthy or harmful.

 CONTEXT NEWS